Coastguards Lookout Holiday Cottage, Jury’s Gap, Camber Sands, East Sussex

 What to see and do at Coastguards Cottages

-Nestled on the border of 1066 Country and The Garden of England with their stunning coast and countryside, ancient towns and historic sites, a holiday at Coastguards Lookout offers a vast array of activities and attractions to suit all interests.
+Nestled on the border of 1066 Country and The Garden of England with their stunning coast and countryside, ancient towns and historic sites, a holiday at Coastguards Cottages can be exactly what you want it to be.

 Coastguards Lookout Guest Book